 Use a thick square of paper, such as construction paper, some dark molasses.
 Spead a thin layer on each side of the paper, attach a wire or small string for hanging.
-You can do the same thing if you prefer the strips.
-Just cut the paper into strips and hang.

 We go through an awful lot of fly traps during the summer months with the animals.
 Does anyone have a homemade recipe for the liquid you put in a jug?